vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level2_expertise_EN.md

 The HTML/web version of the app will get a comparable list, but it will be accessed a bit differently.

 The list is stored online and will change over time: there may be a new tag tomorrow that is not on the list today.
-The online master list (in JSON format) with all approved tags can be found [here](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json).
+The online master list (in JSON format) with all supported tags can be found [here](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/root.level0.json).
 </details></p>